byjg/php-anydataset-db/README.md

 ## Generic PDO configuration

-The generic PDO driver uses the format `pdo://username:password@pdo_driver?dsn=<LITERAL PDO DSN>` and only need to be used for drivers are not mapped into the `anydataset-db` library.
+The generic PDO driver uses the format `pdo://username:password@pdo_driver?PDO_ARGUMENTS` and only need to be used for drivers are not mapped into the `anydataset-db` library.

 Let's say we want to connect with the PDO Interbase/Firebase database.